DieselTech/Comic-Management-Scripts/README.md

-# Kavita-API-Scripts
+# Comic-Mangement-Scripts
-Various small scripts made to make using kavita more friendly.
+Various small scripts made to make managing a large comic library easier.

+Has a little bit of everything.